chennes/OctoPrint-Queue/extras/queue.md

 id: queue
 title: OctoPrint-Queue
 description: A simple queue setup designed for use by staff at a public library.
+authors:
-author: Chris Hennes, Pioneer Library System
+- Chris Hennes, Pioneer Library System
 license: AGPLv3

-# TODO
-date: 2018-12-31
+date: 2022-06-06

 homepage: https://github.com/chennes/OctoPrint-Queue
 source: https://github.com/chennes/OctoPrint-Queue
 archive: https://github.com/chennes/OctoPrint-Queue/archive/master.zip

-# TODO
 tags:
 - ui
 - queue

-# TODO
 screenshots:
-- url: /assets/img/plugins/queue/MainInterfaceScreenshot.png
+- url: /assets/img/plugins/queue/interface.png
   alt: Screenshot of the main user interface of the plugin.
   caption: The queue with a few items in it.
-- url: /assets/img/plugins/queue/AddToQueueScreenshot.png
+- url: /assets/img/plugins/queue/add.png
   alt: Screenshot of the Add to Queue screen.
   caption: The Add to Queue screen appears when you upload a file, or when you click the "Add" button.
-- url: /assets/img/plugins/queue/SettingsScreenshot.png
+- url: /assets/img/plugins/queue/settings.png
   alt: The settings screen.
   caption: The settings screen showing the default priorities.

-# TODO
-featuredimage: /assets/img/plugins/queue/MainInterfaceScreenshot.png
+featuredimage: /assets/img/plugins/queue/queue.png

+compatibility:
+  octoprint:
+  - 1.3.0
+  python: ">=3.0,<4"

 ---